NDIC budgets N258.767bn to reimburse depositors – The Sun Nigeria

 This, he added, was critical to the sustenance of the stability of the entire financial system.

-According to him, the software would enable DMBs to generate real-time online data among themselves, help regulators to access data online from the DMBs.
+According to him, the software would enable DMBs generate real time online data among themselves, help regulators to access data online from the DMBs.

 He also disclosed that the National Association of Microfinance Banks Unified Information Technology Platform (NAMBUIT) was introduced by CBN/NDIC and Association of MFBs to enhance the operational capacity of the MFBs.
 The CBN/NDIC are financing the project in the ratio of 60/40 per cent respectively in view of the importance of the project to the growth of the MFB sub-sector.